br3aded/decentralised-pokemon-cards/README.md

 - **listCard**: Function to list a card for sale.
 - **getSale**: Function to retrieve sale details for a specific token.
+- **buyCard**: Function to buy a listed card.
+Transfers NFT to new owner and funds to seller.
 - **createAuction**: Function to create an auction for a card.
 - **placeBid**: Places a bid on an active auction.
 - **endAuction**: Ends an auction and transfers the NFT to the highest bidder.